 If there’s one thing the Ballistic Hard Case definitely is, it’s robust.
 This is no subtle case, you know it’s there and it increases the weight of your beautiful iPad quite a lot that said I could probably throw it across the room inside it without any harm occurring to the pad which is its major function.

 There’s also a hole for the camera, again only if you get it the right way round though.
-I found getting the screen protector on and off a little problematic (as did my friends 12 year old son who kept forgetting that you had to use two hands to take it off) the two handed thing was an issue for me too.
-In order to take the screen protector off safely the iPad had to be held over a surface such as your lap so that it had something to fall on to as you can’t take the protector off one handed.
+I found getting the screen protector on and off a little problematic (as did my friend 12-year-old son who kept forgetting that you had to use two hands to take it off) the two-handed thing was an issue for me too.
+In order to take the screen protector off safely, the iPad had to be held over a surface such as your lap so that it had something to fall on to as you can’t take the protector off one-handed.
 It also didn’t always clip onto the back properly meaning that you’d pick the thing up and it would fall off.

 I haven’t at any point during the trial of the Ballistic Hard Case got so fed up with it that I took it off which is always a good sign, the longer I used it though the more I could see that there was room for improvement in the design.

-If you’re looking for a highly robust case that looks good and will protect your iPad from falls of up to a couple of meters1 this is probably the one to go for.
+If you’re looking for a highly robust case that looks good and will protect your iPad from falls of up to a couple of meters (please note I haven’t actually tested this, I don’t have £400 to spend on a new pad if it goes wrong!) this is probably the one to go for.

-It’s a great way to child proof or dyspraxic proof your technology (my 2 year old niece could happily play with my iPad while it was wearing this and I wouldn’t be in the slightest bit concerned about it 2).
-However it does take a bit of getting used to as the buttons have to be pressed harder than usual and some of the operations require a greater degree of fine motor control than is entirely convenient especially if you’ve put your iPad into this case so that it can be used in the great outdoors.
+It’s a great way to childproof or dyspraxic proof your technology (my 2-year-old niece could happily play with my iPad while it was wearing this and I wouldn’t be in the slightest bit concerned about it [end ok, I might if she wanted to take it in the bath with her]).
+However, it does take a bit of getting used to as the buttons have to be pressed harder than usual and some of the operations require a greater degree of fine motor control than is entirely convenient especially if you’ve put your iPad into this case so that it can be used in the great outdoors.